 Find More Answers

-The Rule 25 is the professional assessment individuals need to consider residential or outpatient treatment if that is the next step.
+The chemical health assessment is the professional assessment individuals need to consider residential or intensive outpatient treatment if that is the next step.
 Our professional staff is here to help you.

 *The four question quiz is based on the CAGE substance abuse screening tool.